Learning Et Al.

 Staying Interesting

-Each generated question is compared against the last 5 digests’ themes via embedding similarity.
-If the cosine similarity exceeds 0.5, the system forces a novelty rewrite with explicit instructions to pick different interest combinations.
-Without this, LLMs converge to a predictable question template within weeks.
+- —Theme novelty: new themes are compared against the last 5 via embedding cosine similarity.
+If similarity exceeds 0.5, the system retries with different interest combinations.
+Without this, themes converge to a predictable template within weeks.

 Things I Reworked